RebelliousSmile/espanso-pp/brumes/README.md

-### an alernate way of using Brumes CSS rules inside Obsidian.
+### an alternate way of using Brumes CSS rules inside Obsidian.

 - you can create a tag with `:tag` instruction
 - you can create a status with `:status` instruction